 Candidates for teacher licensure must have a grade point average of 3.0 overall upon completion of the degree.
-The chart below illustrates the process of candidacy for licensure at OCU.
+The chart below illustrates the process for students to successfully complete the respective program as a component of consideration for licensure by the state of Indiana.